Ztanha/react-date-picker-material/README.md

 ## Features

-- DatePicker is responsive and works well on different devices and screen sizes.
 - DatePicker appearance is based on Material design v3 with more features to improve the user experience for date input.

 ## Installation